-When you ask that question, and you find the answer is, “No,” you realize you need to shift focus to go build credibility.
+When you ask that question, and you find the answer is, “No,” you realize you need to shift focus to building credibility.

 This could be through hiring a subject matter expert, partnering with the right company, or in Canva’s case, recruiting brand evangelist Guy Kawasaki.